He puts the ship through paces

 This can quickly get out of hand, but I find there’s a certain freedom to juggling a growing number of threads — by modulating which subplot gets focus when, you attain remarkable control over the pacing of a story.

 I say I dont have an intuitive sense for this sort of thing, but something I’ve found arises naturally is a rhythm to how I cut between scenes.
 I’ve developed an innate sense for when there should be, for example, a buffer between two scenes.
-To name one, a rule I’ve unconsciously leaned toward is a sense that you should never pay something off immediately after setting it up.
+To name one rule I’ve unconsciously leaned toward, I have a sense that you should never pay something off immediately after setting it up.

-Indeed, I incline toward slow pacing because I mind the amount of build up I need for truly dramatic events to have the gravitas they deserve.
+Indeed, I incline toward slow pacing because I mind (to a fault) the amount of build up I need for truly dramatic events to have the gravitas they deserve.

 So much for making things slower — but how do we make them faster?